FinHub was adapted from AddressBook-Level3 (AB3) created by the SE-EDU initiative.

 Download the jar file and copy into an empty folder

-Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+Double-click the jar file Expected: Shows the GUI with a set of sample clients.
 The window size may not be optimum.

 Saving window preferences